Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Prompt-Noise Optimization

 \subsection{Understanding Joint Optimization}

-The key innovation in our approach lies in proposing to {\it jointly} optimize the prompt embedding and the noise trajectory, so to strike a balance between the two conflicting goals of maintaining high text-image alignment and low toxicity.
-Below we will discuss why the joint optimization leads to such a desired outcome.
+The key design of our approach lies in {\it jointly} optimizing the prompt embedding and the noise trajectory.
+Here, we provide both theoretical insights as well as empirical observations to justify the benefits of the joint optimization design, and to inspect the interplay between the noise trajectory and prompt embedding during the optimization process.

-\textbf{Noise trajectory.} Optimizing the noise trajectory alone has been explored in previous works \cite{tang2024tuning} and has shown to be effective in general, quality-improving alignment tasks (\eg improving Aesthetic Score \cite{schuhmann2022laion}, HPSv2 Score \cite{wu2023human}).
-However, in the context of safety-aware image generation, optimizing the noise trajectory alone is not sufficient.
-We provide an intuitive explanation here and also empirically demonstrate this in Section \ref{subsec:Ablation Studies}.
-From our previous discussion in Eq. \eqref{eq:cf_guidance}, the image generation process is conditioned on the prompt embedding $c$, guiding the output towards the specified prompt.
-If the prompt contains toxic content, whether explicitly or implicitly, the generated image is highly likely to be inappropriate.
-In this case, optimizing noise trajectory alone will not be able to effectively suppress the toxic generation, as such a trajectory only controls lower-level, detailed features of an image, and has limited effect on the overall semantics.

-\textbf{Prompt Embedding.} On the other hand, optimizing the prompt embedding alone can effectively reduce toxicity in the generated image, since the prompt embedding will eventually be driven far away from the original toxic prompt, producing a safe image.
-However, this approach lacks finer control over the generation process, therefore it often generates images that significant deviate from the original prompt; see Fig. \ref{fig:landscape} for an illustration.

-\textbf{Joint Optimization.} By jointly optimizing the prompt embedding and the noise trajectory, we can strike a balance between the two conflicting goals, and achieve a safe, aligned image generation process.
-We will show below that such a joint optimization approach is able to obtain safe images while deviating only slightly from the original solution (\ie, maintain prompt-image alignment).